Grade Level: 5 (3-5)

-SummaryIn this activity, students will learn about the Mercalli Scale for rating earthquakes.
-Also, students will make a booklet with drawings that represent each rating of the scale.
+SummaryIn this activity, students learn about the Mercalli Scale for rating earthquakes.
+Also, students make a booklet with drawings that represent each rating of the scale.

 Engineers often invent scales or systems to use as measurement tools.
 To protect people from the force of earthquakes, they continually improve the methods used to predict and rate (or score) earthquakes.
 Rating earthquakes helps engineers determine which ones are going to cause the most damage so they can warn people in advance.
 With improved engineering technology to predict the size and force of earthquakes, cities and communities have more time to prepare themselves from harm.